justeattakeaway/pie/apps/pie-docs/src/components/checkbox/overview/overview.md

 ### Label

 - Always use clear and concise labels for checkboxes.
-- Labels appear to the right of checkbox input.
+- Labels appear to the right of checkbox input (when the text direction is left-to-right).

 ---